 - If you need even more inspiration, check out my Budapest archives.

 - If you like street art, consider reading another piece I wrote about street art and graffiti in Mostar.
+Or read about street art from around the globe in this World Street Art Bible.

 What do you think?
 Would you take a street art tour in Budapest?